nextgencreators/next-gen/user/pages/02.about/about.md

     -
         question: 'How can I contact Next Gen Creators?'
         answer: 'Watch your back, but more importantly when you get out the shower, dry your back, it’s a cold world out there.
 They will try to close the door on you, just open it.
 I told you all this before, when you have a swimming pool, do not use chlorine, use salt water, the healing, salt water is the healing.
 Hammock talk come soon.'
+about_img:
+    user/themes/next-gen/images/about/about_header.JPG:
+        name: about_header.JPG
+        type: image/jpeg
+        size: 5818652
+        path: user/themes/next-gen/images/about/about_header.JPG
 custom_file:
     user/pages/02.about/outreach_pic2.JPG:
         name: outreach_pic2.JPG